2022 Culture of Data Call For Abstracts

 Thursday, April 7, 11:30 a.m. – 4:00 p.m and Friday April 8, 9:00 a.m. – 12:00 p.m.

 Submission Period: November 30, 2021 – January 21, 2022, 11:59pm MST.
 (Deadline Extended)

-The Colorado Public Health Association invites you to submit an abstract for our annual Culture of Data Conference to be held virtually in two half day sessions, April 8-9, 2021.
+The Colorado Public Health Association invites you to submit an abstract for our annual Culture of Data Conference to be held April 7-8, 2022.

 The Culture of Data conference is designed to strengthen the use of data to support the CPHA vision of creating the healthiest Colorado for everyone by:

 - Highlighting data sources and methodologies to identify and measure health disparities and inequities.

 - Sharing innovative practices that promote partnership between community members and public health to make data accessible, meaningful, and actionable.

 - Cultivating relationships and partnerships among conference attendees including data owners, practitioners, and policymakers both in public health and related sectors.

 Public Health: Recovery, Resilience, and Imagining a New Beginning